Appealing Your Assessment

 The Board of Equalizations (BOE) is a committee comprised of five citizens, one from each of the five magisterial districts.
 The purpose of the BOE is to provide property owners an opportunity for a formal hearing.
 The BOE will determine if the property in question is assessed at more than its fair market value or is not uniform with other properties.

 Your appeal to the BOE must be in written form.
-Please download the BOE Application Packet (PDF) (includes all forms) to begin the appeal process.
+Please download the BOE Application (PDF) to begin the appeal process.
 You may access the individual forms by visiting the document center.
 Information pertaining to your property should come from recent sales of similar properties or recent appraisals that show that show your property is not uniformily assessed as other properties within the defined neighborhood.

 If you have any questions about documentation or dates, please email the BOE Secretary or call at 540-772-2035.